STINGING INSECT GUIDE

-Scientific names: Bombus pensylvanicus (American bumble bee), B. impatiens (common eastern bumble bee), B. griseocollis (brown-belted bumble bee), B. fraternus (Southern Plains bumble bee), B. bimaculatus, B. fervidus, B. variabilis, and the Sonoran bumble bee Common names: Bumble bee, bumblebee, humble bee (archaic) Family: Apidae (genus Bombus) Status in the San Antonio / Boerne corridor: Native, welcome, in decline — conservation-priority species
+Scientific names: Bombus pensylvanicus (American bumble bee), B. impatiens (common eastern bumble bee), B. griseocollis (brown-belted bumble bee), B. fraternus (Southern Plains bumble bee), B. bimaculatus, B. fervidus, B. variabilis, and the Sonoran bumble bee.
+Common names: Bumble bee, bumblebee, humble bee (archaic).
+Family: Apidae (genus Bombus).
+Status in the San Antonio / Boerne corridor: Native and welcome, but they're in decline and are a conservation-priority species.

 | Size | 12–25 mm (1/2" to 1") — queens are the largest |